Text File Input

 In our example, we’re going to extract and create two capture groups order_status and order_date based on the regex expression: (Delivered|Returned):(.+)

-Create a hop from the ‘flatten rows’ step.
+Create a hop from Flatten rows.

 A good introduction can be found at: